- "Ooooo, I'm so ambiguously camp!"

 He's a prominent Breakout Character of the series with Marik, and the two star in several side projects including fanfiction and the Evil Council videos.

-- Adaptational Nice Guy: The real Spirit of the Millennium Ring is a vile and ruthless villain who cares nothing more than to get absolute power over all.
+- Adaptational Nice Guy: The real Spirit of the Millennium Ring is a vile and ruthless villain who fully intends on bringing about The End of the World as We Know It.
 This version of him, while still evil, is a lot less cold and more willing to get along or converse with others, even Yugi's friends and family.
 What's more, Florence's reason for fighting Yami Marik/Melvin was to prevent him from canceling the show, while Yami Bakura only dueled him because he doesn't want any competition to ruling the world.

 - Adaptational Villainy: Ironically, this version has a more petty reason to be evil.
 Yami Bakura had to watch his whole village get raided and dumped into molten gold as a child, while Florence decided to be evil simply because his parents try to force him to be more like a girl.
 What's more, Zorc is a separate character from Bakura in this continuity, meaning Florence was doing everything in his own free will instead of being influenced by him.

-- A Day in the Limelight: Gets his very own episode in episode 37, "Single White Shemale."
+- A Day in the Limelight: Gets his very own episode in episode 37, "Bakuhazard."
 He even does the Previously On narration and gets his own intro and theme music for The Bakura Show!

-- All Love Is Unrequited: He seems to harbour strong feelings of lust or possibly love towards Marik, but Marik is either completely oblivious or just interested in Bakura as an accomplice.
+- All Love Is Unrequited: He seems to harbor strong feelings of lust or possibly love towards Marik, but Marik is either completely oblivious or just interested in Bakura as an accomplice.

 - Anti-Villain: He's a psychotic mass-murderer, but even he is creeped out by Marik and Melvin.
 He also fights Melvin to stop him from destroying the show, nudging his way to Nominal Hero for an episode.